Vibescript1/sky_rider/LOADING_ANIMATIONS.md

 # Loading Animations System

-This document describes the comprehensive loading animation system implemented in the Sky Logistics application.
+This document describes the comprehensive loading animation system implemented in the skyrydr application.

 ## 🎯 Overview